 Tutoring is available to students by faculty members and/or peers for all subjects taught at the College.
-Appointments for tutoring or assistance in developing or sharpening basic skills in mathematics, writing, and computer operations can be made through the faculty, Program Coordinator, Academic Chair, Student Advisor, or the Learning and Assessment Coordinator.
+Appointments for tutoring or assistance in developing or sharpening basic skills in mathematics, writing, and computer operations can be made through the faculty, Program Coordinator, Academic Chair, or Student Advisor.